nmslib/nmslib/README.md

 General information
 -----------------------

 A detailed description is given [in the manual](http://arxiv.org/abs/1508.05470).
-The manual also contains instructions for building under Linux, MAC OS, and Windows, extending the library, as well as for debugging the code using Eclipse.
+The manual also contains instructions for building under Linux and Windows, extending the library, as well as for debugging the code using Eclipse.
+It should be also possible to build our softare on MAC OS.

 Most of this code is released under the
 Apache License Version 2.0 http://www.apache.org/licenses/.